ThomasMJosline/CTBhackthon/level1_design2/README.md

 $$$$image$$$$$

-The updated design is checked in as mux_fix.v
+The updated design is checked in as seq_detect_1011_fix.v

 ## Verification Strategy
 Analysis of the verilog code given for the design, helped to understand possible bugs.
-These bug were then confirmed through three tests.
+These bug were then confirmed through two tests.

 ## Is the verification complete ?
-Yes, the multiplexer design code is completely verified and three bugs were found.
+Yes, the multiplexer design code is completely verified and two bugs were found.